-Fernando Tatis Jr. went 1-for-3 with a double and a walk in the Padres 12-3 loss to the Dodgers in Game 3 of the NLDS.
+Fernando Tatis Jr. went 1-4 with a double and a strikeout in the Padres' loss to the Diamondbacks on Tuesday.

-Fernando Tatis Jr. went 1-for-2 with a double, a run scored, and two walks in the Padres Game 3 Wild Card win over the Cardinals on Friday.
+Fernando Tatis Jr. went 2-4 with a home run, a single, two walks, two stolen bases, and a strikeout in the Padres' extra-innings win over the Dodgers on Sunday.